 Wildlife is one of the highlights of the park with regular sightings of everyone’s favorite fluffy barrels on legs, the common wombat.
 Which can usually be found wandering the grassland areas surrounding Ronny Creek.
-Echidnas, Pademelons, and the endemic Black Currawong, a black crow-like bird with iridescent yellow eyes, also making regular appearances.
+Echidnas, Pademelons, and the endemic Black Currawong, a black crow-like bird with iridescent yellow eyes, also make regular appearances.

 While the park is stunning at any time of the year, with the arrival of Autumn, you’ll get the opportunity to witness the changing of the Fagus.
 Australia’s only cold climate deciduous trees put on a brilliant display of color as they change from emerald green to golden yellows and burnished hues of red.
 For the brave and cold tolerant, winter provides beautiful snow-capped mountains, fast-flowing waterfalls, and the possibility of snowfall.

-Due to its remoteness, accommodation and food at Cradle Mountain can be slightly more expensive than other parts of Tasmania, but accommodations for almost all budgets are available, ranging from high-end villas, cozy family cottages to cheaper shared dorm rooms and campsites.
+Due to its remoteness, accommodation and food at Cradle Mountain can be slightly more expensive than in other parts of Tasmania, but accommodations for almost all budgets are available, ranging from high-end villas, and cozy family cottages to cheaper shared dorm rooms and campsites.

 For those on a budget, bringing and cooking your own meals is advised as dining can be expensive at the few available restaurants in the area.